analythium/shinyproxy-1-click/digitalocean/marketplace-2.4.0.md

 - ShinyProxy 2.4.0 (Apache 2)
 - Nginx 1.18.0 (2-clause BSD)

+## Change log

+- Updated ShinyProxy to version 2.4.0.
+- Updated Docker startup options so settings will not be lost upon updating Docker.

 ## Application summary

 ShinyProxy is an open source platform to deploy R Shiny applications at scale in companies and